mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 I have not explored e-mail hosting providers in depth yet.
 I have been happily using [Fastmail](https://fastmail.com) for years.
 This is based in Australia, so privacy-wise is probably not the best, but it is a stable company and I always had good experiences with their service and their customer support.
 I have been recommended [Tutanota](https://tutanota.com) (Germany) and [Proton Mail](https://proton.me) (Switzerland) as lean privacy‑friendly alternatives, but I have not personally tried either of them (yet).

+UPDATE (2026.19.01): After sharing this post, I was made aware of the fact that even though the company is Australian, [Fastmail servers are all in the US](https://www.fastmail.help/hc/en-us/articles/1500000280221-How-Fastmail-provides-a-secure-service#physicalsecurity).
+I guess this means I will have to look for alternatives after all...

 ## Communication and office suites

 Something I have been using a lot over the years is Google Workspace (Docs, Sheets, Slides, Drive, Gmail, Calendar).
 So my first focus was for alternatives that would allow me to keep a similar workflow without relying on US‑based services.